 Dr. Rosen has published numerous articles in major medical journals including a book chapter on Graves’ Orbitopathy.
 He has also received an award for his research on Graves’ Orbitopathy.

 Dr. Rosen is an inductee to the American Society for Oculoplastic and Reconstructive Surgeons (ASOPRS), the most prestigious international oculoplastic society.
-He was also the president of the Alaska Ophthalmology Society, as well as past president-elect of the Alaska State Medical Association.
+He was also the president of the Alaska Ophthalmology Society, as well as past president of the Alaska State Medical Association.